Lemon Law in Oregon

 - You must have purchased the automobile for personal, family, or household purposes during the warranty period.

-- You must notify the manufacturer of the problem in writing within 2 years or 24,000 miles of purchase (whichever comes first) so it has an opportunity to cure the defect.
+- You must notify the manufacturer of the problem in writing within 24,000 miles or 2 years of purchase (whichever comes first) so it has an opportunity to cure the defect.

 - If the manufacturer participates in third-party arbitration and notifies you, the buyer, you're obliged to try to solve the problem through the arbitration process to be eligible for a refund or a replacement vehicle under Oregon's lemon law.